openhab/openhab-docs/_addons_automation/jsscripting/readme.md

 Full documentation for the openHAB JavaScript library can be found at [openhab-js](https://openhab.github.io/openhab-js).

 The openHAB JavaScript library provides type definitions for most of its APIs to enable code completion is IDEs like [VS Code](https://code.visualstudio.com).
-To use the type definitions, install the [`openhab` npm package](https://npmjs.com/openhab) (read the [installation guide](https://github.com/openhab/openhab-js#custom-installation) for more information).
+To use the type definitions, install the [`openhab` npm package](https://npmjs.com/openhab) (read the [installation guide](https://github.com/openhab/openhab-js#custom-installation) for more information), and import the used namespaces with `const { rules, triggers, items } = require('openhab');` (adjust this to your needs).
 If an API does not provide type definitions and therefore autocompletion won‘t work, the documentation will include a note.

 ### Items

-The items namespace allows interactions with openHAB items.
+The Items namespace allows interactions with openHAB items.

 See [openhab-js : items](https://openhab.github.io/openhab-js/items.html) for full API documentation.